Analysis

 Important

-This analysis is current through the Spring 2025 data release by the MLSPA.
+This analysis is current through the Spring 2026 data release by the MLSPA.
+While released on May 12, the data is for all MLS players under contract as of April 16, 2026.

 We’ll explore MLS Salaries through history.
 We’ll start with the most recent data, then look back historically.
 A couple of questions that come to mind: